riccardoperra/specflow/README.md

 > [!NOTE]
 > SpecFlow is an open-source tool (MIT License) made for the [Hanko hackathon](https://www.hanko.io/hackathon).
-> It's a MVP made in two weeks far away to be a complete product, born with the aim of testing integrations and interactions between new
+> It's an MVP made in less than two weeks far away to be a complete product, born with the aim of testing integrations
-> tech/libraries, and to better understand the authentication flow by also integrating the passkeys.
+> and interactions between new tech/libraries, and to better understand the authentication flow by also integrating
+> passkeys.
 >
 > More in detail, in this project I experiment with Hanko's authentication by integrating it with a third party system
 > like supabase, the latter used trying to take advantage of the generated types, RSL policies, realtime and edge